 An official partner of the Birmingham 2022 Queen's Baton Relay

 We are an official partner of the Queen’s Baton Relay; when the ceremonial Queen’s Baton travels through Commonwealth nations and territories in the run-up to the Games.
-The Baton will pass through all 72 nations and territories, reaching Europe, Africa, Asia, Oceania, the Caribbean and the Americas, and as it does we will be meeting with and celebrating our global community of staff, students and alumni by sharing their unique stories and experiences.
-When the Baton arrives in the UK next year, we will also be welcoming 20 Batonbearers from our community to help the Baton make its journey.
-This is a once in a lifetime opportunity for us to come together to celebrate and put our city and University on the global stage.
+The Baton has begun its journey and is passing through all 72 nations and territories, reaching Europe, Africa, Asia, Oceania, the Caribbean and the Americas, and as it does we are meeting with and celebrating our global community of staff, students and alumni by sharing their unique stories and experiences.
+When the Baton arrives in the UK later this year, we will also be welcoming 20 Batonbearers from our community to help the Baton make its journey.
+This is a once in a lifetime opportunity for us to come together to celebrate and put our city and University on the global stage!

 The place to be